wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola-trigger.md

 ## Testing

 !!! info "Testing in your environment"
-    To test the **BOLA** trigger in your environment, in the trigger and the requests below, replace the domain with your own.
+    To test the **BOLA** trigger in your environment, in the trigger and the requests below, replace the domain with any public one (e.g. `example.com`).

 To test the trigger described in the [Configuring](#configuring) section: